How To Use & Lather Shaving Cream To Get the Best Results

-This is about using a shaving cream that is high quality, softens the bristles on the brush and gives you a very smooth application, that is then removed with your razor.
+So this is article is all about using a shaving cream that is high quality.
+When we talk about high quality, we mean a bush that softens the bristles and gives you a very smooth application, that is then removed with your razor.

-In all honesty, that is the best way for a beginner.
+In all honesty, the hand application is the best way for a beginner.
 Once you get used to doing this by hand, you can then start having a look around at what brushes are available.

-Getting a good lather on a shaving cream takes a little bit of practise, but trust me, you will most likely end up going down that route.
+Learning to use a shaving cream effectively takes a little bit of practise, but trust me, you will most likely end up going down that route.
 There are different arguments as to whether shaving soap or shaving cream is best.

 Benefits of Using A Shaving Cream